LNER Class O4: Sub-classes

 In 1944, 58 O4s were rebuilt with 100A boiler, Walschaerts valve gear and new cylinders at Gorton Works, then classified O1.

 British Railways

 The surviving 329 Class O4 locomotives passed to British Railways (BR) on 1 January 1948.
 They were then widely operated on freight trains throughout the Eastern and North Eastern regions of BR.
-The locomotives were given BR numbers in the range 63570-63920 but this range included 58 locomotives which had been rebuilt as Class O1.
-Withdrawal of O4 engines by BR commenced in 1959 and the last was taken out of service in the Doncaster area in April 1966.
+The locomotives were given BR numbers in the range 63570-63920, but this range included 58 locomotives which had been rebuilt as Class O1.
+Withdrawal of O4 engines by BR commenced in 1959 and the last engine was taken out of service in the Doncaster area in April 1966.

 Preservation

-An O4/1, GCR No. 102, BR No. 63601, is part of the extensive National Collection, and is preserved on the preserved Great Central Railway at Loughborough, Leicestershire.
+An O4/1, GCR No. 102, BR No. 63601, is part of the extensive National Collection.
+Since 1996, this locomotive has been kept at the preserved Great Central Railway at Loughborough, Leicestershire.
+The locomotive was overhauled in the late 1990s and returned to working use in January 2000.
 A further three Robinson 2-8-0s were exported and survive in preservation in New South Wales, Australia.